billhong6981/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 1-hello_you---a script that say hello to current user.
 2-path---a script that add directory "/action" to the end of environment variable PATH.
 3-paths---a script that count the directories inside the environmet variable PATH which seperated by colon : sign.
-4-global_variables---a script that display a list of global variable, we consider the environment variable is global variable.
+4-global_variables---a script that display a list of global variable, we consi.
+6-create_local_variable---a script that create a local variable.